max3-2/itsh5py/docs/index.md

 A major convenience is the ability to store iterables like lists and tuples, even in nested form.
 Mixed types are also supported.

+Conversion, obscuration or changes to the saved types are kept at the bare minimum.
+So if, for any reasons, the files have to be used without *itsh5py*, all the data will be accessible with just a little added inconvenience.

 [hdfl]: https://www.hdfgroup.org